gabeg805/musiclib/README.md

 ## Directory and File Structure

-The user is prompted as to where the Playlist and Library directories are located.
+When running [Install](#install), the user is prompted as to where the Playlist and Library directories are located.

 Within the Library directory, there should be a file called *library.txt* which contains a list of songs that should be in the library.

-These songs must be named in the following format:
+The songs have a specific naming format of:

 ```
-<artist> - <song name>.mp3
+<artist> - <song name>
 ```

+So each line in the *library.txt* file should coincide with this.
+When running [Sync](#sync), the files are named with a *.mp3* extension.